 Materials may also be emailed to: firstname.lastname@example.org .

 Application for Admission

 Complete and submit all parts of the Application for Admission.
-Please be sure to print a copy for your records.
 Access your online application options here.
 NOTE: As Southwestern does not charge an application fee, students should not request fee waivers in submitting applications to Southwestern.

 The written essay must be submitted with the Application for Admission.

-If not submitted electronically as a part of your application, you may utilize the Secondary School Counselor Recommendation Form .
-Complete the first section and give it to your counselor, who may submit it electronically or mail it to the Office of Admission.
+Applicants must submit at least one recommendation with their application; this recommendation must be from either a student’s school counselor or a teacher in a core academic subject (English/language arts, math, science, social science, or language other than English).
+A Secondary School Report submitted by a school counselor is also acceptable.
+If not submitted electronically as a part of your application, you may utilize the Counselor Recommendation Form or the Teacher Recommendation Form ; complete the first section and give it to your recommender, who may submit it electronically, via fax, or via mail it to the Office of Admission.

 - Standardized Test Scores & Test-Optional Philosophy

 Southwestern has a test-optional admission policy for all first-year candidates.
 Standardized test scores are not required for admission, nor are they required to be considered for any merit-based scholarships.
 At the time of application, candidates must choose whether or not they wish SAT or ACT scores to be considered as a factor in their admission and merit scholarship review process.
 Students who choose not to submit test scores will be required to complete a special evaluative interview as part of their admission process.
 Southwestern’s full policies on the test-optional process can be found here .